remotion-dev/github-unwrapped-2021/README.md

 <img src="public/promo2.png">
 <img src="public/promo3.png">

-**Try it out live** https://githubunwrapped.com
+**Try it out live:** https://githubunwrapped.com

-Generates a video for each GitHub user.
+A platform that generates a year in review video for each GitHub user.
+Built with Next.JS, Remotion and AWS Lambda.

 ## Scaling strategy